aljh/music-library/README.md

 		$ mvn package
 		$ mvn spring-boot:run

-The API is accessible on <http://localhost:8080> and be tested via a Swagger ui on  <http://localhost:8080/swagger-ui/index.html>
+The API is accessible on <http://localhost:8080> and can be tested via a Swagger ui on  <http://localhost:8080/swagger-ui/index.html>

 Open API descriptions are available on <http://localhost:8080/api-docs/>